-Normally, witnesses, other than the complainant and respondent, shall be present at the hearing only when testifying.
+Unless the hearing chair determines otherwise, witnesses other than the complainant and respondent, shall be present in the hearing only when testifying.

-- i.
-As soon as possible following the hearing, the hearing committee shall make its findings of fact, conclusions and recommendations by majority vote.
+- As soon as possible following the hearing, the hearing committee shall make its findings of fact, conclusions and recommendations by majority vote.
 The findings of fact shall be based solely on the record adduced at the hearing, and no evidence extrinsic to the record shall be considered. - j.
-The chair of the hearing committee shall preside at all sessions and shall make all procedural decisions, subject to being overruled by a vote of three of the five committee members.

-5. Failure to respond to complaint
+The chair of the hearing committee shall preside at all sessions and shall make all procedural decisions, subject to being overruled by a vote of three of the five committee members. - 5.
+Failure to respond to complaint